AleksanderGondek/GUT_Mobile-Applications/README.md

 # GUT_Mobile-Applications
-Mobile app project for GUT classes, representing communication between mobile app and server (with focus on data synchronization)
+Mobile app project for GUT classes, representing communication between mobile app and server (with focus on data synchronization).
+Currently added after-offline sync feature with conflits resolving.

 Used technologies:
 ===